-B. How to Determine the Final Lens Power
+B. Final Lens Power

 When the diagnostic lens has its axis aligned in the same meridian as the patient's refractive axis, a spherocylindrical over-refraction may be performed and visual acuity determined.
-However, in the case of crossed axes, such as when the diagnostic lens axis is different from the patient's refractive axis, it is not advisable to over-refract because of the difficulty in computing the resultant power.
-In fitting contact lenses, it is customary to prescribe the full power in the sphere.
-In the cylinder, however, any lens rotation is visually disturbing to the patient, so it's more practical to prescribe as weak a cylinder as possible.
-So, here is how to determine the final lens power.
+However, in the case of crossed axes, such as when the diagnostic lens axis is different from the spectacle cylinder axis, it is not advisable to perform a full spherocylindrical over-refraction because of the difficulty in computing the resultant power.
+A spherical over-refraction without cylinder refraction may be performed.
+If the required cylinder correction falls between two available cylinder powers, it is recommended to prescribe the lower cylinder power lens.
+See below for instructions on how to determine the final lens power.

-For the Sphere:
+1. For the Sphere

-If sphere alone or combined sphere and cylinder Rx > \pm 4.00D, compensate for vertex distance.
-If sphere alone or combined sphere and cylinder Rx $\leq \pm$ 4.00D, vertex compensation is not necessary.
+If sphere alone or combined sphere and cylinder Rx > $\pm 4.00D$ , compensate for vertex distance.
+If sphere alone or combined sphere and cylinder Rx $\leq \pm 4.00D$ , vertex compensation is not necessary.

-For the Cylinder:
+2. For the Cylinder

-Adjust the axis by the drift angle using LARS.
-Choose a cylinder that is \leq 0.25D from the refractive cylinder.
+Adjust the axis by the drift angle using the LARS method.
+Choose a cylinder that is $\leq$ 0.50D from the refractive cylinder.

-Case Examples:
+3. Case Examples